Christine Marie (Szpiech) Pullium, Poland, Ohio

-POLAND, Ohio (MyValleyTributes) – Christine Marie Pullium, 75, peacefully passed away with her loving granddaughter, Celina and her daughter, Carri by her side at Hospice of the Valley Hospice House in the afternoon of April 7, 2023.
+POLAND, Ohio (MyValleyTributes) – Christine Marie Pullium, 75, peacefully passed away with her loving granddaughter, Celina and her daughter, Carri by her side, at Hospice of the Valley Hospice House in the afternoon of Friday, April 7, 2023.

 Christine was diagnosed with kidney cancer in 2020.
 She fought the good fight until God called her home.